percona/everest-doc/docs/index.md

 # Welcome to Percona Everest

-We are excited to welcome you to GA of Percona Everest, designed to demonstrate the core capabilities of our new open source cloud-native database platform!
+We are excited to welcome you to Percona Everest, designed to demonstrate the core capabilities of our new open source cloud-native database platform!

 ## Why Percona Everest?